 Creating Root Public Folder for Shared Calendar

-You can create the root public folder from the Exchange Admin Center.
+You can create the root public folder for sharing calendars in Office 365 from the Exchange Admin Center.

 - Click Public Folders located on the top of the screen.
 Then click the plus button and give a name to the public folder.
 Make sure the name is generic as this need to be used by all the users to whom the folder is shared with.
 Click on the Save button to save the folder.